 Dry Fog Remediation is a more advanced process that solves many of the limitations of traditional remediation.

-Dry Fog is a two step process that, 1) uses a sterilizing formulation called InstaPURE to kill mold and neutralize the toxins it produces, and 2) EverPURE which is a formulation that provides a microscopic coating on surfaces that helps kill new mold spores that may enter your home.
+Dry Fog is a process that, uses a sterilizing formulation to kill mold and neutralize the toxins it produces,

-InstaPURE, the sterilizing formulation was created in the 1940s to sterilize the insides of dialysis machines between uses.
+The sterilizing formulation was created in the 1970s to sterilize the insides of dialysis machines between uses.
 It is still used today to clean dialysis machines and to sterilize hospital operating rooms.

-The Dry Fog process was developed about 20 years ago.
-It uses a patented technique using air pressure to atomize InstaPURE, creating a gas that is able to penetrate areas inaccessible to liquid treatments.
-The particles in the gas range from 6-8 microns in diameter while mold spores generally vary from 10-30 microns in diameter.
+The Dry Fog process was developed about many years ago.
+It uses a special technique using air pressure to atomize sterilants, creating a gas that is able to penetrate areas inaccessible to liquid treatments.
+The particles in the gas range from 6-8 microns in diameter while mold spores generally vary from 30-100 microns in diameter.
 The air pressure required to create the Dry Fog also creates air pressure in the room that enables Dry Fog to physically penetrate all spaces and porous materials that mold spores can penetrate—into wall cavities, behind base boards and cabinets, into materials like furniture, wallboard and clothing.
 The Dry Fog goes everywhere mold can go and kills it on contact.

-Dry Fog Remediation was developed about 20 years ago by using InstaPURE to kill existing mold and EverPURE as a preventative to help prevent new mold from taking hold and growing.
+Dry Fog Remediation was developed many years ago by using sterilantsto kill existing mold .

 One benefit of this is that you do not need to tear apart your walls and do not need to replace your furniture, carpets and clothing.